 This article is for information only.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with has overdosed, call the local emergency number (such as 911), or the local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

-Hydrocodone and oxycodone belong to a class of narcotic medicines called opiates.
+Hydrocodone and oxycodone belong to a class of narcotic medicines called opioids.
 These medicines are man-made versions of the natural compounds found in opium.

 Hydrocodone and oxycodone are most often found in prescription painkillers.
 The most common painkillers that include these two ingredients are: